amichaitr/api-task/README.md

 2. open terminal in the project directory ("restApi_pgDB").

 3. exec: docker-compose up
-   # from the "docker-compose.yml", build the images as "amichaitr/restapi-pg-db" and "amichaitr/postgres" then "run the containers as "api" and "pg_db"
+   from the "docker-compose.yml", build the images as "amichaitr/restapi-pg-db" and "amichaitr/postgres" then "run the containers as "api" and "pg_db".

-   # in the "amichaitr/postgres" Dockerfile, i use the environment variables of the official image of postgres, to define the username password and database for the application.
+   in the "amichaitr/postgres" Dockerfile, i use the environment variables of the official image of postgres, to define the username password and database for the application.

-   # When the application starts, it creates the "persons" table according to the schema.
+   When the application starts, it creates the "persons" table according to the schema.

 4. to insert a new name to the table, use: curl -d '{"name":"<person-name>", "age":"<person-age>"}' -H "Content-Type: application/json" -X POST http://0.0.0.0:5000/api/v1/persons